Farrer Park community cheers plan to keep sports heritage alive

 The 59-year-old told The Straits Times he is working with the authorities on continuing his school's operations at a location nearby, so as to minimise inconvenience to the swimmers based there.

-Tennis coach Shaun Aw Yong, 41, was sad to see the Farrer Park Tennis Centre go.
-He started playing there when he was eight, and said the Farrer Park sports community was like a family.
+Tennis coach Shaun Aw Yong was also saddened to see the Farrer Park Tennis Centre go.
+His affiliation with the facility stretches over 30 years, since he first started playing aged eight.

+"The whole sports community at Farrer Park, from the boxing coaches to the swimming and soccer ones, knew each other well and everybody got along.
+We were like a family," said the 41-year-old.

+Ms Peggy Chua, 48, a resident of nearby estate Farrer Park View, said she looked forward to the new estate.
+She moved into the area in 2004.